-• Ensures vehicles are used only for approved and legitimate purposed.
+& Wellbeing, Behaviour Management and Principles of the Treaty of Waitangi.
 Administration practices and processes are understood, adhered to and followed accurately and in a timely manner.
-Accesses, reads and records accurately all relevant information about student safety and wellbeing on each shift. • Is available to transport students when required. • Is familiar with Operational Procedures and Policies and is aware of where to find these. • Completes timesheets for each shift worked and leave sheets in a timely manner. • Gains approval for spending of DEC money from the RTL or SL, providing receipts and explanation for money spent.
-Completes incident reports, accidents and injury reports and property damage reports within 12-24 hours. • Ensures the Food Control Plan is followed in line with current legislation. • Demonstrates an understanding and awareness of policies and procedures related to: Protected Disclosure Staff Conduct Treaty of Waitangi Child and Young person protection Families/Whanāu are involved in the life of the residences, including through transparent communication, feedback on students, and inclusion in activities and events.
-Builds/develops positive relationships with families and encourages feedback on students' needs. • Always contacts families before making a decision about a safety, education or wellbeing need of the student. • Provides feedback to families about daily life, goals, progress and activities and includes families/whanāu in the Residential setting and activities.

-Asks/seeks what is important to families/whānau when students are in residence.
-Encourages students to connect with families and provides good communication support and ideas to make communication easier/smoother. • Has open and honest discussions with family/whanāu when students are not settled and helps them to problem solve.
+Accesses, reads and records accurately all relevant information about student safety and wellbeing on each shift.
+Is available to transport students when required. • Is familiar with Operational Procedures and Policies and is aware of where to find these.
+Completes timesheets for each shift worked and leave sheets in a timely manner. • Gains approval for spending of DEC money from the RTL or SL, providing receipts and explanation for money spent.
+Completes incident reports, accidents and injury reports and property damage reports within 12-24 hours.
+Ensures the Food Control Plan is followed in line with current legislation.
+Families/Whanāu are involved in the life of the residences, including through transparent communication, feedback on students, and inclusion in activities and events.
+Builds/develops positive relationships with families and encourages feedback on students' needs.
+Always contacts families before making a decision about a safety, education or wellbeing need of the student.
+Provides feedback to families about daily life, goals, progress and activities and includes families/whanāu in the Residential setting and activities. • Asks/seeks what is important to families when students are in residence.
+Encourages students to connect with families and provides good communication support and ideas to make communication easier/smoother.
+Has open and honest discussions with family/whanāu when students are not settled and helps them to problem solve.